Aveek-Saha/blog/content/post/electron-svelte.md

 By running `npm run app-dev` you can live reload both Electron and Svelte!

 # Conclusion
 Now you have a starting point to start building your Electron apps with Svelte at the frontend.
-While there are some starter templates available, the setup process for this is pretty straight forward and easy to do by yourself.
+While there are some starter templates available, the setup process for this is pretty straightforward and easy to do by yourself.

-If you're intersted in learning Svelte you can check out this tutorial here: [Get started with Svelte](https://home.aveek.io/blog/post/get-started-with-svelte/).
+If you're interested in learning Svelte you can check out this tutorial here: [Get started with Svelte](https://home.aveek.io/blog/post/get-started-with-svelte/).

 <!-- {{< highlight javascript >}}
 {{< / highlight >}} -->